V2V-LLM: Vehicle-to-Vehicle Cooperative Autonomous Driving with Multimodal Large Language Models: Experiment

 \subsection{Qualitative Results}

-\cref{fig:qualitative_result_grounding} shows our \namemethod's \textit{grounding} results and the ground truth with visualization on \namedataset's testing set.
-We can observe that our \namemethod~ is able to locate the objects given the provided reference information for each of the $3$ types of grounding questions. \cref{fig:qualitative_result_notable_planning}'s left part shows our \namemethod's \textit{notable object identification} results. \namemethod~ demonstrate its capability of identifying multiple objects near the planned future trajectories specified in the questions for each CAV. \cref{fig:qualitative_result_notable_planning}'s right part shows \namemethod's \textit{planning} results.
+Figure \ref{fig:qualitative_result_grounding} shows our \namemethod's \textit{grounding} results and the ground truth with visualization on \namedataset's testing set.
+We can observe that our \namemethod~ is able to locate the objects given the provided reference information for each of the $3$ types of grounding questions: grounding at a reference location, grounding behind a reference object at a location, and grounding behind a reference object in a direction.
+Figure \ref{fig:qualitative_result_notable_planning}'s left part shows our \namemethod's \textit{notable object identification} results. \namemethod~ demonstrate its capability of identifying multiple objects near the planned future trajectories specified in the questions for each CAV.
+Figure \ref{fig:qualitative_result_notable_planning}'s right part shows \namemethod's \textit{planning} results.
 Our model is able to suggest future trajectories that avoid potential collisions with nearby objects.
 Overall, the outputs of our model closely align with the ground-truth answers across all question types, indicating its robustness in cooperative autonomous driving tasks.